 Sydney Gay and Lesbian Mardi Gras (February/March)

 Gay and lesbian travellers will probably want to time their visit to coincide with Sydney’s biggest gay event, the Sydney Gay and Lesbian Mardi Gras!
-Most Aussies just refer to this even as Mardi Gras, and it’s sort of a mix between a gay Pride parade and carnival in Rio.
+Most Aussies just refer to this event as Mardi Gras, and it’s sort of a mix between a gay Pride parade and carnival in Rio.
 It’s actually a festival, which begins on the second Thursday in February and ends on the first Saturday in March.
 While the Pride parade is the most well-known part, Mardi Gras also incorporates other events like the Bondi Beach Drag Races, a film festival, a fair day, discussion panels and other events on LGBTQ+ issues in Australia.
 The parade takes place on the first Saturday in March, so some disruption to the streets in Sydney’s CBD is to be expected if you are not interested in seeing the colourful extravaganza – although I do recommend you watch it!

 Sydney Harbour Regatta (March)